 Arm give precise executable semantics for every instruction in their domain-specific Architecture Specification Language (ASL).

-This ASL code defines the sequential intra-instruction behaviour of each instruction, including memory accesses, and any translation table walks they perform.
+Recall from §2.2 that the ASL code defines the sequential (intra-instruction) behaviour of each instruction, including memory accesses, and any translation table walks they perform.